 The adjustment has been a wake-up call to go harder & not play it safe!
 My brand has always pushed the limits, but these times have taught me to reach for the stars.
 Nothing is unattainable.

 How did starting your brand affect your mental health?

-Starting my brand made me hyper-focused, so I shifted all my energy towards ensuring the business succeeded.
+Starting my brand made me hyper-focused, so I shifted all my energy toward ensuring the business succeeded.
 So along the way, many times, my mental & physical health took a back burner.
 Mentally it became hard to shift gears out of shark mode & to relax & do things ordinary people did.
 Having fun & relaxing seemed like a waste of my time.
-But now, I’m at the point of my career where I have to reverse that way of thinking.
+But now, I’m at the point in my career where I have to reverse that thinking.

 What’s the difference between the woman (you) before starting the brand and the woman (you) right now?